-- 2.1.1 ASA strongly supports research that increases competitiveness of U.S. soybean farmers, expands consumer use of soybean products, improves efficiency and profitability of soybean producers, and positions U.S. soybeans and soy products as the preferred source.
-(2017) - 2.1.2 ASA believes more research on soybean composition should focus on the enhancement of industrial applications (including biobased energy), health and nutrition benefits, animal nutrition and production for both domestic and foreign customers. - 2.1.3 ASA supports research & development of conventional soybean varieties that are important to agriculture to provide the biodiversity and the widest availability of varieties and traits.
+- B-1.
+ASA strongly supports research that increases competitiveness of U.S. soybean farmers, expands consumer use of soybean products, improves efficiency and profitability of soybean producers, and positions U.S. soybeans and soy products as the preferred source.
+(2017) - B-2.
+ASA believes more research on soybean composition should focus on the enhancement of industrial applications (including bio-based energy), health and nutrition benefits, animal nutrition and production for both domestic and foreign customers. - B-3.
+ASA supports research & development of conventional soybean varieties that are important to agriculture to provide the biodiversity and the widest availability of varieties and traits.
 ASA encourages private and public soybean breeders to continue the development of conventional soybean varieties and to make them available to soybean producers.
-Conventional plant breeding and germplasm accessibility must be maintained. - 2.1.4 ASA supports the National Council on Food and Agricultural Research (C-FAR) and state councils' efforts intended to promote research funding for food and agriculture initiatives.
-(2017) - 2.1.5 ASA encourages soybean producers to select seed genetics based on high quality, high yielding protein and oil content.
+Conventional plant breeding and germplasm accessibility must be maintained. - B-4.
+ASA supports the National Council on Food and Agricultural Research (C-FAR) and state councils' efforts intended to promote research funding for food and agriculture initiatives.
+(2017) - B-5.
+ASA encourages soybean producers to select seed genetics based on high quality, high yielding protein and oil content.
 ASA also encourages soybean seed companies to include estimated amino acid, protein and oil values content on a 13% moisture basis in their sales literature.
 Seed variety name/number should be available to the producer at the time of purchase.
 ASA encourages seeking ways to enhance the nutritional bundle and oil levels.
+(2016)

-(2016) - 2.1.6 ASA supports a requirement that all research data cited or used as the basis for rules and regulations are available and completely open for independent review.
-(2015) - 2.1.7 ASA supports new technologies for trait development that enhance individual soybean plant characteristics using the soybean genome.
+- B-6.
+ASA supports a requirement that all research data cited or used as the basis for rules and regulations are available and completely open for independent review.
+(2015) - B-7.
+ASA supports new technologies for trait development that enhance individual soybean plant characteristics using the soybean genome.
 (2017)

-2.2 Research Funding
+Research Funding

-- 2.2.1 ASA supports increasing federal investment in USDA's Agricultural Research Service (ARS) and the USDA's National Institute of Food and Agriculture (NIFA) programs that will benefit soybean producers.
-(2017) - 2.2.2 ASA supports full funding for the National Plant Germplasm System of the Agricultural Research Service of USDA and also supports full disclosure of all information concerning germination, vigor and quality.

-- 2.2.3 ASA urges that soybean research conducted at public institutions and funded completely or in part with soybean check-off investments be considered as public property and made available for the benefit of U.S. soybean farmers.
-(2017) - 2.2.4 ASA encourages public soybean breeders to release new varieties on a non-exclusive basis. - 2.2.5 ASA supports research into new resistant varieties, biologicals and genomes, producer education and testing recommendations for Soybean Cyst Nematode.
+- B-8.
+ASA supports increasing federal investment in USDA's Agricultural Research Service (ARS) and the USDA's National Institute of Food and Agriculture (NIFA) programs that will benefit soybean producers.
+(2017) - B-9.
+ASA supports full funding for the National Plant Germplasm System of the Agricultural Research Service of USDA and also supports full disclosure of all information concerning germination, vigor and quality. - B-10.
+ASA urges that soybean research conducted at public institutions and funded completely or in part with soybean checkoff investments be considered as public property and made available for the benefit of U.S. soybean farmers.
+(2017) - B-11.
+ASA encourages public soybean breeders to release new varieties on a non-exclusive basis. - B-12.
+ASA supports research into new resistant varieties, biologicals and genomes, producer education and testing recommendations for Soybean Cyst Nematode.
 Soybean varieties should be tested for cyst nematode reproduction.
 Seed tags and marketing and information profiles should reflect if it is a cyst resistant variety, source of resistance, and the variety number.
-(2017) - 2.2.6 ASA supports working with the American Seed Trade Association (ASTA) or individual seed companies to develop guidelines which will allow farmers to continue to plant and propagate soybean varieties that a seed company has patented and no longer offers for sale. - 2.2.7 ASA supports QUALISOY to continue to improve commodity soybeans through compositional work.
+(2017) - B-13.
+ASA supports working with the American Seed Trade Association (ASTA) or individual seed companies to develop guidelines which will allow farmers to continue to plant and propagate soybean varieties that a seed company has patented and no longer offers for sale. - B-14.
+ASA supports QUALISOY to continue to improve commodity soybeans through compositional work.
 ASA will coordinate and manage all legislative activities with regard to QUALISOY.
-(2017) - 2.2.8 ASA supports a coordinated effort of state and national soybean organizations to set priorities for all federally funded soybean research projects.
+(2017) - B-15.
+ASA supports a coordinated effort of state and national soybean organizations to set priorities for all federally-funded soybean research projects.
 Among the factors to be considered in setting priorities are acreage, disease and compositional traits.
-(2017) - 2.2.9 ASA supports the collaboration between the Department of Energy (DOE) and the USDA to sequence the soybean genome.
-This collaboration should include establishing plant genomic databases capable of responding to technological advances that will allow the soybean industry to benefit not only from the sequencing of the soybean genome, but also from translation of information from other sequencing projects. - 2.2.10 ASA encourages Federal funding for research that would optimize the use of soy in aquaculture feed and support species development in aquaculture to better utilize soybean protein. - 2.2.11 ASA opposes any USDA efforts to impose administrative charges on cooperative research agreements, including farmer check-off funded research projects. - 2.2.12 ASA supports adequate funding through USDA's Animal Plant Health Inspection Service (APHIS) to protect the U.S. soybean industry from both bio-terrorism and naturally occurring pests and pathogens.
-(2017) - 2.2.13 ASA supports the development and transition to high oleic soybeans. - 2.2.14 ASA urges APHIS to take all appropriate precautions to protect domestic soybean production against the additional spread of soybean rust.
-Importation of whole soybeans, soybean meal, and soybean seed from countries with soybean rust infestation must be subject to science-based regulations.
 (2017)